PanocularAI/symphony-learn/docs/distributed.md

 Note: If you encounter network problems or transport errors during the outer step, please set `use_pg_checkpoint_transport = true`.
 Setting this flag ensures that the underlying process group is responsible for the checkpoint transport.

-#### Heterogeneous configurations
+### Heterogeneous configurations
 We support heterogeneous configurations (i.e., different numbers of GPUs per island) by synchronizing via rank 0.
 Setting the flag `rank0_synchronization_only = true` in the training configuration enables support for heterogeneity.
-Ensure that the model is not split into fragments (i.e., set `num_fragments = 1`) when using heterogeneous configurations.
+Ensure that the model is not split into fragments (i.e., set `--fault_tolerance.num_fragments = 1`) when using heterogeneous configurations.

 ```toml
 [fault_tolerance]